EEC Logo

 • Refine and develop the business model for ensuring financial viability of the Eco-Building Marketplace web site.

-Winrock International in partnership with PA Consulting and Georgian NGO's EEC, ABCO and CENN started the implementation of GEORGIA RURAL ENERGY PROGRAM funded by USAID.
+Winrock International in partnership with PA Consulting and Georgian NGO's EEC, ABCO and CENN has implemented the Georgia Rural Energy Program funded by USAID.

 Financial Engineering for Small Scale Hydro Power Stations in Georgia